 As the children move through the school, they continue to deepen their knowledge of Design Technology through 4 key areas:

-In key stage one and two, all children also focus on cooking and nutrition.
+In Key Stage 1 and 2, all children also focus on cooking and nutrition.
 Learning where our food comes from and how to apply the principles of a healthy diet.

 In Year 2, children learn about different mechanisms.
 Here is an example of a slider that the children created, based on their shark topic.